ehsan11100/AdGuard/Raspberry-Pi.md

 ## Prepare Raspberry Pi

-If you haven't already done so, set up your Raspberry Pi by preparing the SD card, then connecting keyboard, mouse and display/TV via HDMI, then connecting it to power supply and booting it.
+If you haven't already done so, set up your Raspberry Pi by preparing the SD card, then connecting keyboard, mouse and display/TV via HDMI, then connecting it to a power supply and booting it.
 An official guide to do that is here — https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up

 You will not need a keyboard and mouse for very long, just to type a few commands and then write down the results.

-Once you've booted into desktop, you need to connect it to network:
+Once you've booted into the desktop, you need to connect it to network:

  * If you have a model that has built-in WiFi or you have USB WiFi dongle, follow this guide — https://www.raspberrypi.org/documentation/configuration/wireless/desktop.md
  * If you have ethernet/LAN adapter and LAN connectivity, just plug it into your Pi.

-Next we will enable SSH, so you can comfortably access it from your main computer.
+Next, we will enable SSH, so you can comfortably access it from your main computer.
 Open Terminal on your Pi and type this:
 ```bash
 sudo systemctl enable ssh
 sudo systemctl start ssh